Project Status: Closed

-Check out the indicative concept plan to understand what is being proposed on the blocks.
-Please note that at this early stage, we are wanting to show the proposed shape and scale of a new development; i.e. where it will sit on the blocks, how much room it will take up, how high it will be in relation to the street trees.
-The design will be further refined as we progress with community engagement (which is open until February 2019).
+From 1 November 2018 to 8 February 2019, we asked people to check out the indicative concept plan to understand what is being proposed on the blocks.
+At this early stage, we wanted to show the proposed shape and scale of the new development; i.e. where it will sit on the blocks, how much room it will take up, how high it will be in relation to the street trees.
+The design was further refined during the community engagement period, in response to feedback received throughout the process.

-You can share your feedback on the development by:
+You shared your feedback on the development by:

 - Logging in and commenting on the feedback tab